- What is social development

 Help them make good friends

-Characteristics of a high-quality friendship include prosocial behavior, and intimacy, as well as low levels of conflict, rivalry, antisocial behavior, peer pressure, and other negative qualities.
+Characteristics of a high-quality friendship include prosocial behavior, intimacy, low levels of conflict, rivalry, antisocial behavior, peer pressure, and other negative qualities.

-Low-quality friendships can directly damage a child’s self-esteem, social adjustment, and future close relationships with others14.
+Low-quality friendships can damage a child’s self-esteem, social adjustment, and future close relationships.14

 Help them develop strong emotional functioning

-Providing sensitive care and emotional support is important.
+Providing sensitive care and emotional support is essential.

 For more on regulating emotions, check out this article: A Complete Guide to Emotional Regulation in Children